gshruti95/news-shot-classification/README.md

 Clone the repository, while ensuring that all dependencies are correctly installed.

 ## Usage
-Run `python main.py <path-to-videofilen>`
+Run `python ShotClass-01.py <path-to-videofile>`
-The path to the video file is either absolute or relative with respect to the `main.py` file.
+The path to the video file is either absolute or relative with respect to the `ShotClass-01.py` file.

+### Usage on Case HPC
+- Process a list of videos using -l flag:
+	Run `./manager.sh -l <list>.txt`
+	<list>.txt contains YYYY-MM-DD_HOUR_NETWORKNAME.mp4 (only basenames of files)
+- Process a particular day's worth of news videos using -d flag:
+	Run `./manager.sh -d YYYY/MM/DD`
+	Run `./manager.sh <path-to-videofile>`
+- You can edit the variable VIDEO_DST in manager.sh to change the path of the processed video files.

 ## Output
-The output is stored as a file named `<videofilename>.vis` in the same directory as the video.
+The output is stored as two files named `<videofilename>.sht` and `<videofilename>.json` (json lines format) in the same directory as the video.
 - Camera shot type → [ Newsperson(s), Background_roll, Graphic, Weather, Sports ]
 - Object category → [ Vehicle, Natural formation, Building/Structure, Person(s)/Clothing, Weapon, Sports ]
 - Scene type → [ Indoor, Outdoor ]
 - Imagenet labels with probabilities
 - Places205 labels with probabilities
 - Scene attributes
+- YOLO/Persons with detected count, probability and position of each detection as x,y coordinates and height and width.

 ## Dependencies
 - Python (https://www.python.org/downloads/) : The language of the project.
 The code has been tested with Python 2.7.8 and 2.7.12.
 It should work with any recent version of Python 2.